Overview

 • Best Practice Award winner: improving the lives of people with giant cell arteritis (rheumatology.org.uk)

-Paediatric enhanced triage and specialist advice
+Enhanced triage and specialist advice for paediatric services

 We have developed standard responses to referrals and requests for specialist advice from paediatric and adolescent rheumatology services.
 These documents are intended to support departments in responding to common advice requests from referrers.
 The advice within them is based on available guidance and evidence, as well as prevailing best practice.
 These documents are to be adapted by departments to reflect local service provision and individual patient circumstances as needed.